ForkKILLET/5d-chess-renderer/README.md

   - player - String indicating the player that the turn belongs to.
   - move - *[Optional]* Boolean indicating to move the viewport to the center of a specific board.
 Defaults to `true`.
   - zoom - *[Optional]* Boolean indicating to zoom the viewport to view a specific board.
 Defaults to `true`.
+  - **Return** - Nothing.

+### Events

+These events are emitted to be used both internally and externally.
+Use the `.on(event, callback)` endpoint to listen to events.

+**'configUpdate'**

+Fires when the configuration object is modified.

+Callback arguments:

+  - None

+**'paletteUpdate'**

+Fires when the palette object is modified.

+Callback arguments:

+  - None

+**'textureUpdate'**

+Fires when the texture store is modified.

+Callback arguments:

+  - None

+**'boardUpdate'**

+Fires when the internal board state is modified.

+Callback arguments:

+  - board - The new board state in the form of a `5d-chess-js` object.
+Note that ghost boards added, since this board state is used for rendering purposes

+**'boardUpdate'**

+Fires when the internal board state is modified.

+Callback arguments:

+  - board - The new board state in the form of a `5d-chess-js` object.
+Note that ghost and check boards are added / modified, since this board state is used for rendering purposes.

+**'actionHistoryUpdate'**

+Fires when the action history is updated, triggering rendering of move arrows.

+Callback arguments:

+  - actionHistory - The new `5d-chess-js` style action history object used to update the internal move arrow states.

+**'moveBufferUpdate'**

+Fires when the move buffer is updated, triggering rendering of move arrows.

+Callback arguments:

+  - moveBuffer - The new `5d-chess-js` style move buffer object used to update the internal move arrow states.

+**'checksUpdate'**

+Fires when the array of check moves is updated, triggering rendering of check arrows.

+Callback arguments:

+  - checks - The new `5d-chess-js` style move objects used to update the internal check arrow states.

+**'availableMovesUpdate'**

+Fires when the array of available moves is updated, triggering rendering of move highlights when needed.

+Callback arguments:

+  - checks - The new `5d-chess-js` style move objects used to update the internal available moves.

+**'pastAvailableMovesUpdate'**

+Fires when the array of past available moves is updated, triggering rendering of move highlights when needed.

+Callback arguments:

+  - checks - The new `5d-chess-js` style move objects used to update the internal past available moves.

 ### Schemas